Combinatoriek/assignment4/assignment4_s4549775.md

 We can lay out a walkway with 7 tiles in $a_7 = 1224$ ways.

 # 11
+$a_n$ is the number of moves needed to solve the Tower of Hanoi puzzle with $n$ disks.

 ## a
 m is the medium disk, and s the small disk.